 Over the years, Ronald Reagan has become the icon of the conservative movement.
-His roots were humble, growing up in a poor family in the middle of the country with an alcoholic father, Reagan rose through the ranks in Hollywood to become a household name before beginning his political career.
-Reagan became the 40th President of the United States serving from 1981 to 1989.
+His roots were humble; growing up in a poor family in the middle of the country with an alcoholic father, Reagan rose through the ranks in Hollywood to become a household name before beginning his political career.
+Reagan became the 40th president of the United States, serving from 1981 to 1989.
 His term saw a restoration of prosperity at home, with the goal of achieving "peace through strength" throughout the world.
-He forced the hand of the Soviet Union to bring down the Berlin Wall and usher in an end to the Cold War.
+He forced the hand of the Soviet Union to bring down the Berlin Wall and usher in the end of the Cold War.

 As a child, Reagan was very optimistic, kind, and trustful of people’s good intentions, mostly influenced by his mother Nelle, who was an optimistic and enthusiastic follower of the Disciples of Christ.
 Regan was baptized in 1922 into the same faith.
 During his time at the Dixon High School, the young boy became interested in sports, acting, and storytelling.
 In 1927, he took his first job at the Rock River in Lowell Park, near home, where he worked as a lifeguard and performed 77 rescues during his six years there.

 After graduating from high school, Reagan enrolled at Eureka College, a liberal arts school oriented along the values of the Disciples of Christ.
 Reagan chose to study economics and sociology, and in his spare time, he was a cheerleader and member of a fraternity.
 He was a popular student yet did not excel in his classes, being mostly known as a jack-of-all-trades with talent in school politics, sports, and theater.
 Besides being the captain of the swim team and member of the football team, he often got involved in campus politics and was elected student president.
 From this position, he initiated a student revolt to fight back against the college president when he tries to impose new rules.